RobWiederstein/awesome-maps-r/README.md

 - [Spatial Data Science Code With Applications in R](https://r-spatial.org/book/)

+- [leaflet](https://rstudio.github.io/leaflet/articles/leaflet.html) "is one of the most popular open-source JavaScript libraries for interactive maps.
+It’s used by websites ranging from The New York Times and The Washington Post to GitHub and Flickr, as well as GIS specialists like OpenStreetMap, Mapbox, and CartoDB."

+- [tmap](https://r-tmap.github.io/tmap/) "is an actively maintained open-source R-library for drawing thematic maps.
+The API is based on A Layered Grammar of Graphics and resembles the syntax of ggplot2, a popular R-library for drawing charts."

 ## Datasets

 - [USGS - Great Lakes and Watershed Shape Files](https://www.sciencebase.gov/catalog/item/530f8a0ee4b0e7e46bd300dd)